Where Did The Polish Crepes Recipe Originate?

 Serve hot with sweet or savory toppings!

 Be ready to throw away the first crepe.

 For some mysterious reason, the first crepe is usually falling apart.
-You can either eat it or throw away.
+You can either eat it or throw it away.
 The second one should look just fine.

-Fry them on the very hot pan.
+Fry them on a very hot pan.

 The pan needs to be really hot.
 Be sure to add a bit of oil every time you pour the dough.

 It’s good to make a dough 30 minutes before frying.